 - No overtime will be incurred as a result of bargaining and/or preparation for bargaining.

 Article 28 – Health Insurance and Pension

-- The Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected health care premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board annually for benefits in calendar year 2016 and calendar year 2017, respectively.
+28.1 For the 2017-2019 biennium, the Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected health care premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board.
 The projected health care premium is the weighted average across all plans, across all tiers.

-- The Employer will pay the entire premium costs for each bargaining unit employee for basic life, basic long-term disability, and dental insurance coverage.
+28.5 The Employer will pay the entire premium costs for each bargaining unit employee for basic life, basic long-term disability and dental insurance coverage.

-- Wellness.
-To support the statewide goal for a healthy and productive workforce, employees are encouraged to participate in a Health Risk Assessment survey.
+- To support the statewide goal for a healthy and productive workforce, employees are encouraged to participate in a Well-Being Assessment survey.
 Employees will be granted work time and may use a state computer to complete the survey.

 Article 29 – New Employee Orientation

 New Employee Orientation.
 The Employer shall provide new employee orientation to employees in the bargaining units.
 The purpose of the orientation program shall be to familiarize new employees with the University’s philosophy, policies and procedures, together with nursing functions and responsibilities as defined in the appropriate class specification.

 30.1 Benefits.
 The Employer shall bear the cost of and provide bargaining unit employees with: